 You can download the simple files by clicking on the buttons below.
 The first file is completely blank and can be used to work through the exercises below.
 The second file has a completed version of the exercise.

 To begin the process of stock analysis, you need to enter the ticker symbol or FRED symbol (FRED stands for Federal Reserve Economic Database).
-There are a number a separate pages where you can enter different ticker symbols or FRED codes.
-After you enter the ticker symbol and re-calculate the spreadsheet and the company name, then the new item appears on the menu.
+There are a separate pages where you can enter different ticker symbols or FRED codes.
+After you enter the ticker symbol and re-calculate the spreadsheet and the company name, then the new item appears on the menu in the page name “Read Stocks”.

 In the screenshot below, the manner in which you enter data for stock indices that are compiled on finance.yahoo.com.
 You enter the ticker in column D in the blue area.
 In column E you enter the code that will used in the menu and check boxes.
 Finally in column F, the description of index is input.
 After you select indices, you press the Read All button.
 Each index is put into a different sheets.
 If you clear the sheets, you can start a run and it does not take long to read all of the data.